irmen/prog8/docs/source/technical.rst

 Prog8 takes care of properly filling this memory area with zeros at program startup and then reinitializes the subset of variables that have a nonzero initialization value.

+Arrays with initialization values are not put into BSS but just occupy a sequence of bytes in the program memory: their values are not reinitialized at program start.

 It is possible to relocate the BSS section using a compiler option so that more system ram is available for the program code itself.